 Consecutive stages involve progressing physiological and mental senility:

 The way we perceive the elderly depends on many factors.
-The young, the middle aged and the old perceive the old age in a different way.
-The boundaries of the old age are approximate.
-It often happens that people, who are more than 60 years old, feel young, and are far from regarding themselves as old, so the boundaries of the old age are flexible.
+The youthful, the middle aged, and the elderly perceive old age in different ways.
+The boundaries of old age are approximate and flexible.
+It’s common that people who are more than 60 years old feel young and wouldn’t identify themselves as old.

-Who is considered to be old irrespective of age? – a person who ceased to be active and lost his or her vitality – the symptoms of growing old are obvious in such a person.
+Who is considered old, irrespective of age?
+A person who has ceased to be active and has lost his or her vitality.
+The symptoms of growing old are obvious in such a person.

 Growing old has its benefits.
-It is the time when people go through their “second youth”.
+It is a time when people can experience a “second youth”.
 See what the benefits of the golden years are:

-The amount of free time available increases with the end of professional career.
-One can devote it to realize one’s passions, to rest or travel.
+Free time increases with the end of a professional career.
+One can devote it to realize forgotten passions, rest, or travel.

-This is the time when grandchildren appear – one can use the amount of free time and the life experience to help raising them.
+Grandchildren are born.
+You can use your free time and life experience to help raise them.

-Third Age Universities offer different kind of studies for those seeking knowledge – if one didn’t have the time to study until now, the retirement offers such possibility.
-One can also take part in many activation programs for people who are 50+, 60+ years old.
+Universities offer different programs for older people.
+If you didn’t have time to study until now, retirement offers such opportunities.
+You can also take part in many activity programs for people who are 50+, 60+ years old.

-Some people when asked what they fear the most would answer – growing old.
-What makes some people think this way about growing old?
+Some people when asked what they fear the most would answer “growing old”.
+What makes some people think this way about aging?

-For some people growing old is connected with many ailments which develop with age – to name a few these are urinary incontinence, memory impairment, osteoporosis, rheumatism, obesity, dementia.
+For some people, growing old is associated with many ailments like urinary incontinence, memory impairment, osteoporosis, rheumatism, obesity, or dementia.

-Impairment of one’s physical fitness – it leads to becoming dependant on others and brings growing frustration because of the lack of independency.
+Impairment of one’s physical fitness.
+This leads to becoming more dependent on others and brings growing frustration over lack of independence.

-Many old people think that they are useless and rejected by the society.
-Often this is accompanied by loneliness – one’s partner or friends who are the same age pass away, children live their own life.
+Many older people think they are useless or feel rejected by society.
+Often, loneliness can accompany these feelings as one’s partner or friends who are the same age pass away and children live their own lives.

-We usually come across the old age in our family members.
-We don’t always know what to say, how to treat that person, and how to help in order not to hurt that person’s feelings.
+When we first encounter old age in our family members, we don’t always know what to see or how to treat them.
+It’s difficult to figure out how to help without hurting that person’s feelings.

 A few helpful tips

-Do not impose your help – remember that an old person is not a big child, and has the right to decide about his or her life.
-That includes the right to accept or reject your help.
+Do not impose your help – an older person is not a child.
+They have the right to make decisions about their life including whether to accept or reject your help.

-The elderly need a purpose in life – an activity that will fill their free time, engage their mind and give them something to do.
-What is best for such a person depends on their health, physical condition and needs.
+The elderly need a purpose in life – an activity that will fill their free time, engage their minds, and give them something to do.
+What is best for a person depends on their health, physical condition, and needs.

-Suggest your loved one taking exercise – these carried out on a regular basis will improve their mood and help them keep fit.
+Suggest your loved one try exercising to the best of their ability – a fitness routine will help improve their mood and keep them healthy.

-If your loved one is ill – provide medical and nursing care, and ensure that person’s comfort.
+If your loved one is ill, provide proper medical care and ensure their comfort.

-If your loved one requires care, but you can’t provide it, make use of the help of professional medical caregivers or voluntary workers.
+If your loved one requires care you can’t provide, get help from professional caregivers or voluntary workers.

-The problem of urinary incontinence appears or becomes intensified in older people.
-It is often the case that an elderly person finds it difficult to accept that fact, and they reject the idea that this problem concerns them.
-There are many ways to convince that person about the usefulness of absorbent products – talk with your loved one, show him or her some informational materials.
-The key words are discretion, comfort and unpleasant smell prevention.
+The problem of urinary incontinence often first appears or worsens in older people.
+An elderly person frequently finds it difficult to cope with and rejects the idea that this problem concerns them.
+There are many ways to convince the person that absorbent products are useful.
+Talk with your loved one and show them some informational materials.
+The key words are discretion, comfort, and odor prevention.
 Learn about the Seni absorbent product range here.